Two-phase degree program

 Veterinary technology phase:

-- Students enroll at UNL in one of three options (described below).
+- Students enroll at the university in one of three options (described below).

-- Transfer credits from the veterinary technician phase to UNL after receiving your AAS degree and passing the national certification exam.
+- Transfer credits from the veterinary technician phase to Nebraska after receiving your AAS degree and passing the national certification exam.

-Why study veterinary and biomedical sciences at UNL?
+Why study veterinary and biomedical sciences at Nebraska?

 - A unique undergraduate program for veterinary technicians wanting a baccalaureate degree.